g0tmk/dotfiles-linux/README.md

     # you can now run `start_syncthing` (a launcher in ~/bin/)
     ```

-0. Install yshui's compton fork [github](https://github.com/yshui/compton)
+0. Install picom, yshui's compton fork [github](https://github.com/yshui/picom)

     - NOTE: This branch of compton is much newer, and actually maintained, but may have
       bugs.
 If you are not interested in helping develop compton, simply run